gravis JSON Graph Format (gJGF)¶

 JSON Graph Format (JGF).

-Files that contain data in this format should end with the extension .gjgf
+Files that contain data in this format should end with the extension .gjgf.

 The following specification defines gJGF version 0.1 by extending JGF with custom metadata properties.
 These properties are recognized by gravis and they are translated into visual elements and their appearance in graph visualizations.
 For example, node shapes, sizes and colors can be influenced among many other options.